 About Open Burning

-Residential open burning may be permitted in the City of Marietta October 1st through April 30th.
+Residential open burning may be permitted in the City of Marietta between October 1st and April 30th.
 You must request a permit for every day you intend to burn.
 The Marietta Fire Marshal's Office may deny permission if conditions are too windy or too dry.

-- Consider wind/weather conditions - permits will not be allowed on days winds are expected over 10 MPH.
+- Consider wind/weather conditions - Permits will not be available

 - A burning permit is only granted for the reduction of leaves, pine straw, and twigs.

-- Burning is permitted between the hours of 10 a.m. and one hour before sunset - permits may be applied for between 9 AM and 5:30 PM.
+- Burning is permitted between the hours of 10 a.m. until sunset - permits may be applied for between dawn and dusk.

 - Burning must be at least fifty-feet from any structure.